Engee documentation

 Yes

-# Coulomb friction force coefficient — Coulomb friction force coefficient
+# Coulomb friction force coefficient — coefficient of Coulomb friction force

 Details

-Coulomb friction force coefficient.
-The block uses this parameters to calculate the Coulomb friction force.
+The coefficient of Coulomb friction force.
+The block uses this parameter to calculate the Coulomb friction force.

 Dependencies

-To use this parameter, select the Cylinder friction parameters checkbox.
+To use this option, select the option checkbox.
+Cylinder friction.

 Default value